 Always take it with food.
 Ashwagandha can cause stomach upset when taken on an empty stomach, and the fats in your meal help with absorption.
 I take mine with breakfast or dinner — never had issues that way.

-3. Can I take ashwagandha every day or should I cycle it?
+3. Can I take ashwagandha twice a day?